The Betrayal of Volodymyr Zelensky

 Regarding the second goal, Zelensky will negotiate the terms of peace with Vladimir Putin, under pressure from the Europeans to move quickly.
 There’s a good chance that Russia will use the expiration of a natural-gas contract to punish Ukraine in the height of winter, starving it of energy.
 As Russia attempts to weaken its neighbors, no great power will stand in solidarity with Zelensky and push back against Putin.
 The president of the United States is filled with such disdain for Ukraine—“They are all terrible people,” he reportedly groused in the Oval Office last May—that it can only be described as bigotry.
 This is yet another example of Trump abetting Russian interests, and perhaps the most consequential example, since Putin considers the submission of Ukraine a paramount objective of his foreign policy.

 Volodymyr Zelensky is a president who, by most accounts, wants to propel his country toward a more democratic future.
 Not so long ago, the relationship between a reform-minded Ukrainian president and his American counterpart would have been an unambiguously constructive one.
 A shared concern about Russian aggression, and a shared affection for a rules-based democratic order, would have guaranteed this.
-But today, the United States is led by a man with a different set of values from those of his predecessors, and these values may have led him to extort a foreign leader who would once have been treated as a friend.
+But today, the United States is led by a man with a different set of values from those of his predecessors, and these values may have led him to extort a foreign leader who once would have been treated as a friend.

 At the end of the first season of Servant of the People, the fictional president rescues an amateurish start to his administration by exposing the corruption of his enemies on live television.
 It’s a dreamed-up moment of inspiration and leadership, untethered from political reality.
 The nonfiction version of the Zelensky presidency won’t be rescued by theatrics, because it can’t be.
 Clever stunts and a charming persona might help win elections, but they can’t save a presidency.
 Abandoned by his international allies and undermined by the enemies on his border, the Ukrainian everyman is on his own.